seimmuc/ffxiv-world-status-history/Readme.md

 Site that displays status history of FFXIV worlds.
+Includes maintenance, preference state and ability to character new characters on each world.
+Live site can be found here: [ffxivstatus.sei.place](https://ffxivstatus.sei.place).

 ### Docker deployment